AlexanderLindholt/TweenPlus/documentation/creation/introduction/README.md

 	{
 		Position = Vector3.new(0, 10, 0),
 		Color = Color3.fromRGB(255, 255, 0)
-		-- And as many more as you'd like.
+		-- And as many more as you’d like.
 	}
 )
 ```